 The free tier gives you everything you need to know what's going wrong.
 The premium tier gives you the tools to fix it faster and at scale.

-There's a pragmatic reason to open-source detection beyond the idealistic one: open-source tools get better faster.
+There's a pragmatic reason to keep detection free beyond the idealistic one: widely used tools get better faster.
 The RL research community includes thousands of people who are deeply familiar with the failure modes we're trying to detect.
 Some of them will use the free tool and find edge cases we never thought of.
-Some will contribute detection heuristics for environments we haven't built test cases for.
+Some will report detection heuristics for environments we haven't built test cases for.
 Some will file issues that turn into features.

 The result is a better free tool and, because the premium tier depends on the same detection layer, a better premium product too.

-The auto-correction engine is not open source.
-This isn't about protecting trade secrets — it's about incentive structures.
-If the auto-correction engine were MIT-licensed, there would be no reason to pay for premium, which means there would be no revenue to fund continued development of either tier.
-An open-source project that can't sustain itself eventually stagnates.
+The auto-correction engine is not free.
+This is about incentive structures — if the auto-correction engine were free, there would be no reason to pay for premium, which means there would be no revenue to fund continued development of either tier.
+A product that can't sustain itself eventually stagnates.

-We've seen this pattern in developer tooling: companies that try to open-source everything often end up with great free tools that get abandoned when funding runs out.
-The open-core model — free tier for individual use, paid tier for production teams — is how you build something that can keep improving.
+We've seen this pattern in developer tooling: companies that try to give everything away often end up with great free tools that get abandoned when funding runs out.
+The free-tier model — free detection for everyone, paid tier for production teams — is how you build something that can keep improving.

 We want the detection layer to be the standard instrumentation for RL training workflows, the way coverage tools became standard for software testing.
 That only happens if it's free and accessible.

-- New detection heuristics: If you've encountered a reward hacking pattern that existing ratio analysis doesn't catch, open an issue with a minimal reproducing example.
-A good bug report here is more valuable than code — we can build the detector once we understand the failure mode.
+- New detection heuristics: If you've encountered a reward hacking pattern that existing ratio analysis doesn't catch, email us with a minimal reproducing example.
+A good description of the failure mode is more valuable than anything else — we can build the detector once we understand it.

-- Environment integrations: RewardGuard works with any RL loop by design, but first-class integrations with specific environments (Gymnasium, PettingZoo, custom sim environments) reduce the setup friction significantly.
+- Environment integrations: RewardGuard works with any RL loop by design, but if you hit friction integrating with a specific environment (Gymnasium, PettingZoo, custom sim environments), let us know.

-- Bug reports: Edge cases in threshold computation, unexpected behavior with sparse reward environments, issues with specific Python versions — all of this helps.
+- Bug reports: Edge cases in threshold computation, unexpected behavior with sparse reward environments, issues with specific Python versions — contact us.